A geometric and combinatorial view of weighted voting: The geometry of weighted voting realizations

 The proof of the second statement in the theorem is directly analogous. \end{proof}

-\begin{example} Consider the weighted game $v=\langle 987, 8741 \rangle$ mentioned in section~\ref{sec:properties}.
-It has two generators, but if $987$ becomes a losing coalition, then the unweighted game $u=\langle 8741 \rangle$ results.
-By Theorem~\ref{thm:facets}, its polytope $P_v$ has only one top facet.
+\begin{example} Consider the weighted game $v=\langle 987, 8741 \rangle$ mentioned in Section~\ref{sec:properties}.
+It has two generators, but if $987$ becomes a losing coalition, then the unweighted linear game $u=\langle 8741 \rangle$ results.
+By Theorem~\ref{thm:facets}, the polytope $P_v$ has only one top facet.
 Though we know (by trade robustness) that $\langle 8741 \rangle$ is unweighted, we reprove it here using Theorem~\ref{thm:method}.
+That is, we prove that there does not exist a weight $\ww$ satisfying $w_{987}<w_B$ for all other winning coalitions $B$ of $v$.

-We argue that if the voters' weights are restricted to lie in the footprint of $v$, then the generators of $v$ are actually comparable there: coalition $987$ is stronger than $8741$ among all weights in $\pi(P_v)$.
+We argue that if the players' weights are restricted to lie in the footprint of $v$, then the generators of $v$ are actually comparable there: we are going to prove that coalition $987$ is stronger than $8741$ among all weights in $\pi(P_v)$.
 The weights of these two coalitions are equal along the set $S=\{\ww \, \left| \, w_9 = w_4 + w_1 \right. \}$.
-Our strategy is to show $S$ is disjoint from $\pi(P_v)$.
+Our strategy is to show $S$ is disjoint from $\pi(P_v)$; this implies that $w_{987}$ can never be equal to $w_{8741}$ in $\pi(P_v)$ and hence if one of these two coalitions is ever greater than the other in $\pi(P_v)$ it will remain greater in $\pi(P_v)$.
 For any choice of weights $\ww$ in $S$, coalitions $9752$ and $75421$ must have the same weight.
 The former is winning in $v$, while the latter is losing, so no weights from $S$ can form a represention of $v$.
 Thus, $987$ and $8741$ are comparable above the footprint $\pi(P_v)$ of $v$; the representation $(22:9,9,9,3,3,3,1,1,1)$ of $v$ shows that $987$ is stronger than $8741$ there.

 Had we no \emph{a priori} knowledge of the weightedness of $\langle 8741 \rangle$, observe that the preceding paragraph would be sufficient to determine that it is unweighted. {$\Diamond$} \end{example}